ckhoward/iNat-SDM/README.md

  * Get Jeff Oliver's SDM with ```clone https://github.com/jcoliver/ebutterfly-sdm.git```
  * Get this program with ```clone https://github.com/ckhoward/ebutterfly-sdm.git```

 2. Get your data
- * If downloading [GBIF Observations](http://www.inaturalist.org/observations/gbif-observations-dwca.zip), unzip the downloaded file, and move observations.csv into the directory ebutterfly-sdm/scripts/data/ (warning: many input files will be generated here)
+ * If downloading [GBIF Observations](http://www.inaturalist.org/observations/gbif-observations-dwca.zip), unzip the downloaded file, and move observations.csv into the directory ebutterfly-sdm/data/ (warning: many input files will be generated here)
- * If using updater.py and observation_getter.py
+ * If using updater.py and observation_getter.py..

+3. Organize your files
+ * Place inat_request.ipynb into the directory ebutterfly-sdm/ (this notebook will act as command and control)
+ * Place organize.py into the directory ebutterfly-sdm/scripts/data/
+ * Move taxon_list.txt from ebutterfly-sdm/data/gbif/ to ebutterfly-sdm/data/inaturalist

 3. Organize your files
  * Place inat_request.ipynb into the directory ebutterfly-sdm/scripts/ (this notebook will act as command and control)